wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 [wallpaper-submission]: https://discuss.kde.org/c/community/wallpaper-competition/26
 [megarelease6]: https://kde.org/announcements/megarelease/6/

-It was sad because it was so easy to be friendly to free software.
+It was sad because it was so easy to do it right.
 Just export the image to the SVG format and all Linux users could edit the image using Inkscape.
 It should take a sophisticated artist less than ten minutes to do this, and a Linux user to test if it works by opening the SVG image with Inkscape.  *But they did not do it!*

 It was also sad because it had been three previous OSPP events and the organisers were still yet to understand the nature of the free software